Hathor875/atNowWeatherService/README.md

 - **HTTPS SERVER ON ESP**:
 Now the device starts in AP mode with the given name and password set in the program.
-At the address 192.168.1.1 we have a service that allows you to log in to the selected Wi-Fi network. to do:
+At the address 192.168.1.1 we have a service that allows you to log in to the selected Wi-Fi network. work now:
-  - rewriting to https
-  - saving the password, network name and configuration to eeprom
+ - saving the password, network name and configuration to eeprom to do now:
+  - rewriting to https!!!!!!!
   - handling the case of wrong WiFi password etc
   - restore after connection loss
   - signaling connection status
-  - add media query to css
+  - add simple media query to css
+  - change login to wifi animation
+  - correct display of the page about successful Wi-Fi connection

 Moreover, the LED flashing has been modified to use the built-in timer, but this still needs to be improved.
 Also need to add the reset function to factory settings using the button